 There’s a regular cycle your business goes through every week, month or quarter.
-It’s a cycle that maybe you pay little attention to—it’s so simple, so entrenched in your business operations you hardly even consider it—but it’s time you took a closer look at what is called: the Cash and Assets Cycle.
+It’s a cycle that maybe you pay little attention to—it’s so simple, so entrenched in your business operations you hardly even consider it—but it’s time you took a closer look at what is called: the Cash Conversion Cycle.

 What is the Cash and Assets Cycle?

 As the name suggests, the “cash and assets cycle” starts with cash in the bank.
 This 5-step cycle then progresses through to purchasing stock; selling and invoicing that stock; offering payment terms (say 14 days, 30 days or cash-on-delivery) and finally, receiving payment.
 And so it goes, rinse and repeat.

 Monitoring this cycle is vitally important to the success of your business—and your livelihood.
 But perhaps you’re wondering why.